CartoDB/documentation/app/content/carto-user-manual/tutorials/selecting-out-of-home-panels-using-geosegmentation.md

         WHERE geom IS NOT NULL
     ),

-    -- Since we're only interested in incomes over 70000, doing this is a form of normalization -- to remove positive impact of incomes <70000 on the final index score income AS (
+    -- Since we're only interested in income over 70000, doing this is a form of normalization -- to remove positive impact of incomes <70000 on the final index score income AS (
 	    SELECT *, CASE
   		    WHEN median_income_6eb619a2_avg <70000 THEN 0
   		    WHEN median_income_6eb619a2_avg >= 70000 THEN median_income_6eb619a2_avg-70000
-  		    END AS income_fixed
+  		    END AS income_adj
 	    FROM pop_stats_norm
 	    WHERE geom IS NOT NULL AND median_income_6eb619a2_avg IS NOT NULL ),

     normed_income AS (
-        SELECT *, ML.MIN_MAX_SCALER(income_fixed) OVER() AS income_norm FROM income
+        SELECT *, ML.MIN_MAX_SCALER(income_adj) OVER() AS income_norm FROM income
         WHERE geom IS NOT NULL
     ),